 “Aye, that lecture is a bit rug-worn,” Mouse agreed.

 “Neither of you have ever listened to a bloody word I say anyway!”
 Sir John planted both elbows on his desk and clapped his palms to his face and rubbed it.
-“Brìghde is the first female friend he’s ever had. ’Tis simple enough to avoid fucking one’s male friends.
-Lord, Grimme, how have you survived on the battlefield this long?”
+“Bridget is the first female friend he’s ever had. ’Tis simple enough to avoid fucking one’s male friends.”

-Grimme gnashed his teeth.
+Grimme gnashed his teeth and looked at his father.
 “Since you are the font of wisdom of all things women, what do I do?”

 “Why don’t you try kissing her?”
 Mouse asked, exasperated.